-8 Team Deliverables (Design Documentation)
+6 Team Deliverables (Design Documentation)

-In addition to the mission tasks, each team must document their efforts leading up to the competition by building a website, creating a team introduction video, authoring a Technical Design Report (TDR), and preparing a Technical Design Presentation (TDP).
+Each team must document their efforts leading up to the competition by building a website, authoring a Technical Design Report (TDR), and preparing a series of short technical videos.
 All elements of the competition will be conducted in English.

-Once your team is officially registered for the competition, the team leader will receive an invitation to create an account in an online portal called SUBMITTABLE.
-SUBMITTABLE will streamline the teams' submissions process.
+Once your team is officially registered for the competition, the team leader will receive further instructions and access to submitting the team deliverables.
 Only the team leader and RoboNation staff will have access to the teams' submissions.
-Detailed instructions on how to submit team deliverables will be provided in SUBMITTABLE.
+Detailed instructions on how to submit team deliverables will be provided in the registration portal (SUBMITTABLE).
 Each team leader is responsible for adhering to the instructions and deadlines listed on the RoboBoat website.

-8.1 Website
+6.1 Website

-Teams must maintain a website documenting their development.
-Layout and contents of the website are left for the teams to develop; however, the website should include at a minimum the following information:
+Teams must maintain a website documenting their vehicle development.
+Layout and contents of the website are left for the teams to develop; however, the website will be scored and should include at a minimum the following information:

-- Team information (name and team contact information). - Team member information (name, picture, contact information). - Media (pictures, video, etc.) taken during development and testing. - List of sponsors with logos. - Teams are encouraged to build an archive of previous vehicles and design reports. - Team websites developed for a previous competition should be updated to reflect RoboBoat 2020 team information and ASV design.
+- Team information (name and team contact information). - Team member information (name, picture, contact information). - Media (pictures, video, etc.) taken during development and testing. - List of sponsors with logos. - Teams are encouraged to build an archive of previous vehicles and design reports.

+Team websites developed for a previous competition should be updated to reflect RoboBoat 2021 team information and ASV design.
+Guidelines available on the RoboBoat website.